HomerReid/meep_adjoint/docs/Overview/index.rst

 .. _DFTEnergy:			https://meep.readthedocs.io/en/latest/Python_User_Interface/#dft_energy
 .. _EigenCoefficients:		https://meep.readthedocs.io/en/latest/Python_User_Interface/#get_eigenmode_coefficients

 .. [#f1] At present, maximization is the only supported optimization; if your objective is actually to *minimize* some quantity, just define the objective function with a minus sign.
-(Eventually some users it might appreciate a ``--minimize`` option that would do this internally.)
+(Eventually some users might appreciate a ``--minimize`` option that would do this internally.)

-:Footnotes:

-    Hi howdage, this is footnotes.

-:Goofatage:

-    Doom doomatage foryaf.